 Proposed Playground Layout: As we continue to refine our plans in discussions with the community, our layout proposal is undergoing some changes, but the basic plan includes a play area for young children, a separate play area for older kids, and an outdoor exercise area for adults.

-There is a poplular trend in playground design that uses natural and recycled objects instead of commercially produced play structures.
+There is a popular trend in playground design that uses natural and recycled objects instead of commercially produced play structures.
 This is a direction for the BCC playground that is receiving positive feedback from the community.
 Some example photos are below, and please scroll down farther to check out other types of playgrounds under consideration:

 Here are photos of Ithaca’s own “Children’s Garden” alternative playground: